Kdeer/AudioPitcher/README.md

 Otherfeatures,
- 1. the app is the core data persistent.
+ 1. the app is core data persistent.

 Users are welcome to discover extra unlisted features by yourselves.